aloutfi/usda-dl/README.md

-# USDAPOM-IPYNB

-USDA-IPYNB is a collection of python scripts and notebooks having to do with Scraping and analysis of the USDA Pomological Watercolor Dataset.
+# Team SAA Watercolor Pomology Data Science Project Repository

+This repository is a collection of Jupyter notebooks that serve as the ETL process for the SENG 5709 Data Science group project.

-# Installation
+# Installation/Running instructions

-See https://janakiev.com/blog/jupyter-virtual-envs/ for instructions on how to get the kernel up and running.
-Once created, run `pip install -r requirements.txt`.
-This might not work if you are using conda as your package manager.
+This implementation was done in Python3 on iPython notebooks running in a Jupyter environment.
+Please consult the [Jupyter Lab Documentiaton](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) for instructions on how to install a Jupyter server onto your local machine.

+#### Kernel installation

+Once the Jupyter server has been installed on your machine, you will need to create a virtual environment driven kernel to act as an interpreter for the project’s code.

+#### Virtual Environment Creation

+Abridge instructions derived from: https://janakiev.com/blog/jupyter-virtual-envs/

+From hereon out, the following instructions assume you are operating within the directory where you cloned this repository.

+##### Create a virtual environment

+`python3 -m venv <venvName>`

+##### Start the virutal environment

+`source <venName>/bin/activate`

+##### Install package-level dependencies

+`pip install -r requirements.txt`

+Add the virtual environment to Jupyter:

+`python3 -m ipykernel install --user --name <venvName> --display-name “display name you want for the venv”`

+You can ensure that the kernel has been installed to your jupyter lab by running `jupyter kernelspec list`